Is it safe to drive in a storm? Tips for driving in a storm

 General tips for driving in a storm

 - Don’t let your tyres lose their tread.
-Bald tyres have almost no grip on a wet road, and will increase the risk of aquaplaning, losing control, and crashing.
+Bald tyres have almost no grip on a wet road, and will increase the risk of aquaplaning (sliding), losing control, and crashing.

 - Keep your door seals maintained.
 A leak is the last thing you want to worry about when it’s wet and windy outside.

 - Stay up to date on your general car maintenance.
-Breaking down is bad at the best of times… breaking down in a storm is a nightmare.
+Breaking down is inconvenient at the best of times… breaking down in a storm is a nightmare!

-- Slow down, and pick a speed that suits the conditions, not the signposted limit.
-You’re unlikely to have an accident due to slow driving, but driving fast in bad weather increases the chances significantly.
+- Slow down to a speed that suits the conditions, at least 10km per hour below the signposted limit.
+Driving slow is unlikely to cause an accident, but driving fast in bad weather makes a crash far more likely.

-- If visibility is low, put your headlights and hazard lights on to be seen by other cars more easily.
+- If visibility is low, put your headlights and hazard lights on.
+This makes it easier for other drivers to see you.

 - Don’t be afraid to stop.
 If you’re not comfortable driving in the conditions, pull over and take a break.